napari/midi-app-controller/docs/controllers.md

 The YAML file should contain all fields from the Controller class.
 See [example](#example-of-a-valid-schema).

-Built-in schemas are available in [config_files/controllers](https://github.com/midi-app-controller/midi-app-controller/tree/main/config_files/controllers) at GitHub.
+Built-in schemas are available in [config_files/controllers](https://github.com/midi-app-controller/midi-app-controller/tree/main/config_files/controllers) on GitHub.

 ::: midi_app_controller.models.controller.Controller
     options: